K-U-R-E/HEPT/README.md

 # H.E.P.T ~ Hybrid Engine Performance Tool

-This project is in association with the Kingston University's Rocket Propulsion Group/ Formula Rocket Team.
-It was initially created for use in the design of a hybrid engine for space port america cup 2021.
+This project is in association with the Kingston University's Rocket Propulsion Group.

-The repository can be downloaded using the command git clone "https://gitlab.kingston.ac.uk/KURE/HEPT.git".
+Authors:

+* Vinay Williams (2020)
+* Mohammed Zweiri (2020)

+Based on code by:

+* Guilherme Tavares

 If you have access to this repository and it wasn't allowed by one of the following persons please inform one of them:

 * Erika McDowell
 * Vinay Williams (k1811677@kingston.ac.uk)

+The repository can be downloaded using the command git clone "https://gitlab.kingston.ac.uk/KURE/HEPT.git".

 Note:
 * [CoolProp](http://www.coolprop.org), [Numpy](https://numpy.org), [Pandas](https://pandas.pydata.org), [Scipy](https://www.scipy.org) and [Matplotlib](https://matplotlib.org) need to be installed.